Go to www.elysiumspassage.com to view all blog posts

 Mo, do you hear what James just asked?
 Shocking!

-‘I’m over eighteen,’ I said, ‘and for your information, highly accomplished in such endeavors.
+‘I’m over eighteen,’ I said, ‘and for your information, highly accomplished in such endeavours.

 That’s what we’re concerned about Eli said.
 There’s still much you need to unlearn before you can truly know.